 Adore is easily the funniest film I've seen so far from this year's London Film Festival crop.
 What a pity it's a drama.

 Ros (Robin Wright) and Lil (Naomi Watts) have been friends all their lives.
-In their forties they are living pretty idyllic lives on the coast of Australia, Ros with her husband (Ben Mendelsohn) and late teens son Tom (James Frecheville) and the widowed Lil with her own 18 or 19 year old son Ian (Xavier Samuel).
+In their forties, they are living idyllic seeming lives on the coast of Australia, Ros with her husband (Ben Mendelsohn) and late teens son Tom (James Frecheville) and the widowed Lil with her own 18 or 19-year-old son Ian (Xavier Samuel).
 The families have always been close, but one night when Tom has gone to bed drunk and with her husband away in Sydney, Ian kisses Ros, who reciprocates, kicking off an affair between the two.
 Tom catches them, but rather than say anything responds by beginning his own affair with Lil.
 The film follows the ups and downs of these two relationships and that between Tom and Ian over about five years.

 Adore is dull in a rather particular way; everything is purely surface level.
 This is as true of the imagery as it is of the writing.
 Fontaine is blessed with a beautiful landscape to shoot and gorgeous actors to film against it, resulting in a film that superficially looks good.
 However, there is little behind any of it, the visuals do little that isn't backed up by bald dialogue, and the few things that are left purely to the visuals are equally telegraphed.